Our World Class Team

 Dr. Alan A Jordan PhD

 Alan Jordan was a founder of the Spine Centre at the University of Southern Denmark where he worked as an associate professor and course coordinator in the Faculty of Sports Medicine & Clinical Biomechanics from 1998 to 2003.
 Following this, Alan became a Director of the Broadgate Spine & Joint Clinic in London.
-Alan qualified as a Chiropractor in Toronto in 1979 and later carried out post-graduate at the University of Copenhagen and in 1997 completed a doctorate in medical research at the Faculty of Medicine, Royal National University Hospital, Copenhagen.
+Alan qualified as a Chiropractor in Toronto in 1979 and later carried out post-graduate research at the University of Copenhagen and in 1997 completed a doctorate in medical research at the Faculty of Medicine, Royal National University Hospital, Copenhagen.

 He has published extensively in peer reviewed journals and co-authored two books on spinal pain.
 In 1997, he was awarded Scandinavian researcher of the year by The Danish Society of Musculoskeletal Disease.
 Alan also worked charitably for the Danish Association for Arthritis and several patient associations.
 Alan has served as a referee for several leading spine journals and spoken at conferences throughout Europe and North America.